rajsite/webvi-experiments/RichText/README.md

 It seems like there are two major models for the edit time representation for rich text editors.

 1. An **operational transform / model** representation.
-This approach seperates the in memory representation of the rich text from what is presented in the HTML visuals of the page.
+This approach separates the in memory representation of the rich text from what is presented in the HTML visuals of the page.
 A `contenteditable` field may be used to capture input and display output but the value is saved in JavaScript memory and is separate from the HTML visual in the page.

    This approach is the most "modern" and enables sophisticated editing experiences and a high degree of control of the editor environment.
 It can also include advanced control of the undo / redo stack and control of how changes are made for real-time saving or multi-user collaborative editing experiences.